Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: Introduction

 \section{Introduction}

-An emerging route to ambient-pressure superconductivity relies on stabilizing exotic phases through synthesis at moderate pressure followed by quenching.
-This strategy expands the accessible space of superconducting materials by enabling the formation of structures that are unreachable via conventional synthesis routes.
-For example, a boron-carbon clathrate with SrB$_3$C$_3$ composition and a \tc{} of 20 K at 40 GPa was synthesized, and recovered at ambient conditions \cite{Strobel_AngChem_LaB3C3_2021, Zhu_PRR_2023_B3C3, Strobel_2025_BC}.
-Boron and carbon are particularly attractive elements for such metastable frameworks because of their light masses and their tendency to form covalent bonds, which are both favorable for superconductivity \cite{Pickett_PRL_2001_MgB2}.
-Moreover, both elements exhibit rich polymorphism.
-Although there are plenty of covalent materials in nature, most of them are insulating and require doping to achieve metallicity.
-While some exceptions exist, such as MgB$_2$, most light-element compounds become unstable even under modest doping levels \cite{Rosner_PRL_2002_LiBC, Boeri_2004_BdopedC, DiCataldo_PRB_2023_CaBH, Villa_2022_ScH3, Sanna_npj_2024_scH, Gao_2025_X4H15, Li_2025_YB2}.
-The critical open question thus becomes: how can we identify structural motifs that tolerate doping while maintaining strong covalent bonds?
+An emerging route to discover new ambient-pressure superconductors relies on stabilizing exotic phases through synthesis at moderate pressures, followed by recovery at ambient conditions in a metastable state.
+Structures rich in boron and/or carbon are particularly attractive for this purpose.
+In fact, both elements are characterized by light atomic masses, tend to form covalent bonds, and are known to form allotropes under pressure that are recoverable at ambient conditions (e.g. diamond).
+Concerning superconductivity, light masses lead to high phonon frequencies, and covalent bonds to large electron-phonon matrix elements.
+These two are understood as they key driving factors to the 39 K critical temperature (\tc{}) of MgB$_2$ \cite{Pickett_PRL_2001_MgB2} and the record-high \tc{} of superhydrides \cite{Bernstein_PRB_2015_SH3, Heil_PRB_2015_bonding}.
+In addition to light masses and covalent bonds, materials must also be metallic to host superconductivity.
+Most covalent materials however are insulating and require doping to achieve metallicity.
+While some exceptions exist, compounds become unstable even under modest doping levels \cite{Rosner_PRL_2002_LiBC, Boeri_2004_BdopedC, DiCataldo_PRB_2023_CaBH, Villa_2022_ScH3, Sanna_npj_2024_scH, Gao_2025_X4H15, Li_2025_YB2}.
+The problem is that electron-phonon (\ep{}) coupling, while being desirable for superconductivity, is also the main cause of structural instability if too large.
+This effect is particularly strong if all the coupling is concentrated on a single phonon mode.
+The critical question is: can we identify structural motifs that tolerate doping, maintain strong covalent bonds, and distribute coupling?

-In this work, we identify a new family of borides, XB$_{12}$ (X = alkali, alkaline earth, or rare-earth metals), in which B$_{12}$ icosahedral clusters assemble into a simple cubic lattice stabilized by electropositive guest atoms (X = alkali, alkaline earth, or rare-earth metals).
-The B$_{12}$ cluster is a superatom -- an assembly of atoms that collectively behaves as a single atom in both structure and electronic behavior \cite{Jena_2018_superatoms}.
-Unlike previously known dodecaborides such as ZrB$_{12}$ \cite{Matkovich1965structure, Kennard_JSSC_1983_ZrB12}, where boron atoms form a continuous network, the XB$_{12}$ phase features discrete B$_{12}$ units that retain their identity while forming covalent inter-superatom bonds.
+In this paper, we propose a strategy to do it based on a crystal of boron icosahedral \textit{superatoms} \cite{Khanna_1992_SAC, Jena_2018_superatoms}.
+A superatom is a group of atoms that coalesce in a single (meta)stable form, with properties that differ from those of the constituents.
+Once formed, superatoms can form stable crystals with other atoms, named \textit{superatomic crystals}.
+A notable example of such a system are carbon fullerenes (C$_{60}$), which form a stable \textit{fcc} lattice with metal atoms, and become superconducting at ambient pressure \cite{stephens1991structure}.